coreinfrastructure/best-practices-badge/doc/other.md

         e.g., the SEI CERT's at <https://www.securecoding.cert.org/>
     -   Program can use the local version of system library/applications (so vulnerable ones easily replaced).
-        Many OSS programs are distributed with "convenience libraries" that are local copies of standard libraries (possibly forked).
+        Many FLOSS programs are distributed with "convenience libraries" that are local copies of standard libraries (possibly forked).
         However, if the program *must* use these local (forked) copies, then updating the "standard" libraries as a security update will